AnthonyAngatia/AnthonyAngatia/src/assets/snippets/angular-dark-mode.md

 @include angular-material-theme($theme-test-theme);
 ```

 To create multiple themes e.g Dark theme, define alternate theme objects.
 From the above code we have one the object `$light-theme`.
-Define another theme object `$dark-theme`(use your preferred object name).
+Define another theme object `$dark-theme`.(use your preferred object name).

 Define the mat-dark-theme() as shown below.